Marde's Blog

 by | Nov 15, 2011 | Gardening Tips for Daffodils, Tulips, Peonies & Naturalizing Bulbs, Saffron Crocus - Crocus Sativus | 3 comments

-Most crocus require cold to bloom prolifically and beautifully each year.
+Most saffron require cold to bloom prolifically and beautifully each year.
 But there is another crocus which has been around for a long time and which has much different needs and conditions to produce both beauty and a useful product – that expensive spice, saffron.

 The saffron that flavors many dishes is from the strands or stamens of this crocus flower.
 It is a very expensive spice because of the hand labor in picking enough of these stamens to sell commercially, but at home, you can pick fresh stamens for your cooking.
 Cutting or picking the stamens while the bulb is in bloom, will not hurt the bulb.
 It looks best planted in masses and in rock gardens.